Role of non-classicality in mediated spatial quantum correlations: Discussion

 \section{Discussion}

-In this work, we have proposed a novel inequality connecting the degree of non-classicality of a system with its ability to create quantum correlations between two probes.
-We have taken as our starting point \cite{ganardi_quantitative_2024}, which established a connection between the increase in quantum correlations between two probes $A$ and $B$, $\Delta Q_{corr \ A:B}$, and the degree of non-decomposability of the interaction map $\mathcal{D}^{\overline{DEC}(m)}(\Lambda_{AB})$.
-Specifically, we have developed a novel inequality \eqref{main_res_expl_observ} that directly relates the gain in quantum correlations to the \textit{mediator's non-classicality}, defined by the non-commutativity of its observables.
+{ In this work, we have proposed a novel inequality quantitatively connecting the non-classicality of a mediator of interactions with its ability to create quantum correlations between two probes.
+In particular, we considered a closed finite-dimensional tripartite system $AMB$ evolving under an interaction Hamiltonian $\hat H=\hat H_{AM}+\hat H_{MB}$, where $M$ mediates the interaction between the probes $A$ and $B$, see Fig. \ref{fig:BMV}.
+We have taken as our starting point the results in \cite{krisnanda_detecting_2018,ganardi_quantitative_2024}, which relate an increase of quantum correlations $\Delta Q_{\mathrm{corr}\,A:B}$ to the non-classicality of the interactions, expressed as the non-commutativity of $\hat H_{AM}$ and $\hat H_{MB}$.}

-Our results demonstrate that by observing an increase in quantum correlations between the probes $A$ and $B$, we can infer a lower bound to the degree of non-classicality of the mediator and to the dimension of its Hilbert space, independently of the chosen dynamics of the interactions.
-This shifts the focus from an interaction-based perspective to a more fundamental understanding of the mediator's \textit{intrinsic} properties, realising a more general quantitative framework for the witness of non-classicality in \cite{PRL_Marletto_Vedral_2017, bose_spin_2017}, independent of the choice of the model.

-Additionally, a further minimisation of the aforementioned inequality \eqref{sup_main_res_explicit} sets the quantum correlation gain between the two probes as a lower bound to $C(dim_M)$, a function of the dimension of the mediators's Hilbert space.
-Being able to invert $C(dim_M)$, whose mathematical form depends on the chosen quantum correlation function $Q$, and experimentally measuring $\Delta Q_{corr \ A:B}$ would give us a lower bound where every part can be calculated without specifying the Hamiltonians.
-This last result opens the way to a possible new generalisation within the information-theoretic Constructor Theory framework \cite{deutsch_constructor_2015}, which relaxes the quantum formalism hypothesis for the probes and the mediator and builds a general and quantitative dynamics independent framework for the witness of non-classicality.
+{ Our first main contribution is Result~\ref{result1}, which provides a quantitative upper bound on the experimentally accessible increase in quantum correlations $\Delta Q_{\mathrm{corr}\,A:B}$, defined in \eqref{eq:DeltaQ_def}, in terms of a closed function of the mediated dynamics, see \eqref{main_res_explicit}.
+In the short-time regime, this bound admits the explicit commutator form \eqref{main_res_explicit_[]}, making the dependence on the non-commutativity of the interaction Hamiltonians transparent.
+Equivalently, the short-time bound can be written in the more compact form $\Delta Q_{\mathrm{corr}\,A:B}\le f\!\bigl([\hat H_{AM},\hat H_{MB}]\bigr)$, as already given in \eqref{eq:DeltaQ_le_f_commutator}, where $f$ is defined in \eqref{eq:def_f_commutator} and is fixed by the chosen correlation measure $Q$ and by the interaction time $t$, while the dynamics enters only through the Hamiltonian commutator.
+Altogether, under the sole assumptions of locality and finite dimensionality, Result~\ref{result1} yields a quantitative link between the gain in quantum correlations of the probes and the non-classicality of the interactions{, as clearly remarked by the Corollary~\ref{cor:positive_gain_nonclassical_interactions}.}}